devrev/airdrop-shared/docs/data-extraction.md

 });
 ```

+NOTE: Do not call `initializeRepos` multiple times.
+You should call it only once with all the repositories.

 After initialization of repositories using `initializeRepos`,
 items should be then retrieved from the external system and stored in the correct repository by calling the `push` function.